e-gov/GOVSSO/TechnicalSpecification.md

 SSO session update request can be made only when the client application knows the previous ID Token and a valid SSO session exists.
 Client application must prove that it has knowledge of the SSO session context by including the `id_token_hint` parameter to request containing previous ID Token.
 This is a security measure and helps to assure that GOVSSO and client application have the same knowledge about the authenticated user.

+SSO session update request must be a background request in the user agent.
+User's activity on client application page must not be disturbed, for example redirecting the entire page must be avoided.

 If the SSO session update request fails for any reason, then the client application must perform a new SSO authentication process to get a new ID Token.

 <p style='text-align:left;'><img src='img/govsso_session_update_flow.png' style='width:700px'></p>

-1. User wants to access protected content in client application.
+1. User is browsing protected content in client application, but latest ID Token is about to expire in 2 minutes from current time.
+Client application's UI initiates SSO session update request in background with JavaScript.
+Since client application's UI doesn't know the whole content of the latest ID Token (to include as `id_token_hint` parameter), it doesn't perform the request directly to GOVSSO, but to it's own back-end server.
-2. Client application verifies whether user has active client application session and that client application session storage contains a valid (not expired) GOVSSO ID Token.
+2. Client application's back-end server verifies whether user has active client application session and that client application session storage contains a valid (not expired) GOVSSO ID Token.
+Client application's back-end server composes SSO session update request which must include `id_token_hint` and `prompt=none` parameters.
-3. Client application finds that user ID Token is about to expire in 2 minutes from now and redirects user agent to GOVSSO with a valid SSO session update request.
-The request must include `id_token_hint` and `prompt=none` parameters.
 This is specified in [6.3 Session update request](#63-session-update-request).
+3. User agent's background request is redirected to GOVSSO.
-4. GOVSSO validates the request
+4. GOVSSO validates the request.
-    1. Verifies that an SSO session is still active for user agent
+    1. Verifies that an SSO session is still active for user agent.
     2. Verifies that the SSO session subject matches the subject in the received ID Token.
-5. If all validations passed, GOVSSO will issue a new authorization code to the client application.
+   If all validations passed, GOVSSO responds with a new authorization code and a directive for the user agent to update SSO session cookie expiration to `currentTime + 15 minutes`.
+5. User agent's background request is redirected back to client application's back-end server.
-6. Using the authorization code, the client application makes an ID Token request to GOVSSO.
+6. Using the authorization code, client application's back-end server makes an ID Token request to GOVSSO.
 This is specified in [6.2 ID Token request](#62-id-token-request).
-GOVSSO responds with a new ID Token and a directive for the user agent to update SSO session cookie expiration date to `currentTime + 15 minutes`.
+GOVSSO responds with a new ID Token (whose `exp` is `currentTime + 15 minutes`).
-7. Client application stores ID Token into its session storage and shows protected content to user.
+7. Client application's back-end server stores new ID Token into its session storage and signals client application's UI that session update request succeeded and the next session update request should be scheduled at new ID Token's `exp` minus 2 minutes.

 ### 4.3 Logout process